BritCoder96/A4-Persistence-Bryan/README.md

 ===

 Acheivement:
 Added search functionality to adding and deleting movies from the list.
 Customized the search bar to be much more appealing, with a font-awesome search icon instead of the regular search button.
+Also fixed the off by one error in the example code.